Avallone-io/.github/PULL_REQUEST_TEMPLATE.md

 > Please link the relevant Jira issue(s) that this PR closes.
 - Jira Issue 1

+# Linked PRs
+> Please link other PRs in other projects that are related to this one.
+- PR 1

 # Description
 > Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.